-Lack of financial resources is a key constraint affecting all coastal archetypes (high confidence) (Table SMCCP2.2).
-Adaptation to coastal hazards is costly - the global costs of protecting coastal areas with levees (annual investment and maintenance costs) are estimated at US\$12-71 billion in 2100 with SLR up to 1.2m (Hinkel et al., 2014).
-Broadly speaking, it is cost-effective to contain coastal hazard risk in the short- to medium-term in densely populated wealthy localities by using protective works but such measures are unaffordable in dispersed poorer coastal C&S (Lincke and Hinkel, 2018).
+Lack of financial resources is a key constraint affecting all coastal archetypes (high confidence; Table SMCCP2.2).
+Adaptation to coastal hazards is costly: the global costs of protecting coastal areas with levees (annual investment and maintenance costs) are estimated at USD 12-71 billion for 2100 with SLR up to 1.2 m (Hinkel et al., 2014).
+Broadly speaking, it is cost effective to contain coastal hazard risk in the short to medium term in densely populated wealthy localities by using protective works, but such measures are unaffordable in dispersed poorer coastal C&S (Lincke and Hinkel, 2018).

-Archetypes with high adaptive capacity may currently have financial resources to meet adaptation needs, but 10 such funding may be unsustainable in the long-term.
-In Catalonia, while public funds are currently used to 11 finance beach nourishment, these costs will increase with SLR and it is unclear if public finance will remain 12 a feasible source (Hinkel et al., 2018).
-Even in relatively richer municipalities, financing adaptation is 13 constrained by other urban priorities (Bisaro and Hinkel, 2018).
-In Europe, shifting responsibilities from 14 national governments to transnational and local actors has resulted in reduced national budgets for coastal 15 adaptation investment and increased pressure on local authorities to raise public funds for adaptation without 16 alienating electoral bases (Bisaro and Hinkel, 2018).
-17
+Archetypes with high adaptive capacity may currently have financial resources to meet adaptation needs, but such funding may be unsustainable in the long term.
+In Catalonia, while public funds are currently used to finance beach nourishment, these costs will increase with SLR and it is unclear whether public finance will remain a feasible source (Hinkel et al., 2018).
+Even in relatively richer municipalities, financing adaptation is constrained by other urban priorities (Bisaro and Hinkel, 2018).
+In Europe, shifting responsibilities from national governments to transnational and local actors has resulted in reduced national budgets for coastal adaptation investment and increased pressure on local authorities to raise public funds for adaptation without alienating electoral bases (Bisaro and Hinkel, 2018).

-Locations in the Global South have limited public budgets allocated to coastal adaptation and may rely on 19 international donor aid (Donner et al., 2016; Araos et al., 2017).
-Such aid is often inconsistent and short-20 term, which limits long-term maintenance of knowledge, equipment and infrastructure needed to sustain 21 adaptation measures beyond initial funding periods (Weiler et al., 2018; Thomas et al., 2020), with resultant 22 negative consequences in places as different as Kiribati (Donner and Webber, 2014) and Bangladesh (Hinkel 23 et al., 2018).
-Donor-funded adaptation programs aimed at promoting behavioural change, e.g., through 24 coastal planning or new decision-making systems, require enduring training and institutional capacity, which 25 is difficult to upkeep after aid is depleted.
-Donor funding is often project-based and there are few avenues 26 available to fund additional permanent and long-term staff needed to bolster climate change institutions.
-27 Without funding to support additional staff, existing institutions often lack the human capacity and resources 28 needed for coastal adaptation (Ziervogel and Parnell, 2014).
-29 30
+Locations in the Global South have limited public budgets allocated to coastal adaptation and may rely on international donor aid (Donner et al., 2016; Araos et al., 2017).
+Such aid is often inconsistent and short term, which limits long-term maintenance of the knowledge, equipment and infrastructure needed to sustain adaptation measures beyond initial funding periods (Weiler et al., 2018; Thomas et al., 2020), with resultant negative consequences in places as different as Kiribati (Donner and Webber, 2014) and Bangladesh (Hinkel et al., 2018).
+Donor-funded adaptation programs aimed at promoting behavioural change, for example through coastal planning or new decision-making systems, require enduring training and institutional capacity, which is difficult to upkeep after aid is depleted.
+Donor funding is often project based and there are few avenues available to fund the additional permanent and long-term staff needed to bolster climate change institutions.
+Without funding to support additional staff, existing institutions often lack the human capacity and resources needed for coastal adaptation (Ziervogel and Parnell, 2014).

-C&S in the Global South also face financial challenges in addressing loss and damage due to climateinduced slow-onset and extreme events.
-Financial support to address both quantifiable damages and noneconomic losses through measures such as climate resilient reconstruction after extreme weather events, and national and local level emergency contingency funds, is lacking and has been an issue of contention in international policy arenas (Bahinipati et al., 2017; Wewerinke-Singh and Salili, 2020; Martyr-Koller et al., 2021).
+C&S in the Global South also face financial challenges in addressing loss and damage due to climate-induced slow-onset and extreme events.
+Financial support to address both quantifiable damages and non-economic losses through measures such as climate-resilient reconstruction after extreme weather events as well as national and local-level emergency contingency funds are lacking, which has been an issue of contention in international policy arenas (Bahinipati et al., 2017; Wewerinke-Singh and Salili, 2020; Martyr-Koller et al., 2021).